Hassan Chaito

-Hassan Ali Chaito (حسن علي شعيتو, /apc-LB/; born 20 March 1989), also known as Moni (موني, /apc-LB/), is a Lebanese professional footballer and former futsal player who plays as an attacking midfielder for club Mabarra.
+Hassan Ali Chaito (حسن علي شعيتو, /apc-LB/; born 20 March 1989), also known as Moni (موني, /apc-LB/), is a Lebanese professional footballer and former futsal player who plays as an attacking midfielder for club Rissala Toura.

 Chaito began his career in the Lebanese Third Division at Jihad Hay Sellom, before moving to the Lebanese Premier League at Ahed in 2009.
 Simultaneously he began his futsal career, first playing at the Lebanese Canadian Bank, then at Sadaka from 2010 to 2014, before going back to playing football.
 He joined Ansar, before moving to Bahrain the following year at Al-Shabab.
-Chaito moved to the Malaysian side Terengganu, before returning to Ahed in 2015.
+Chaito moved to Malaysian side Terengganu, before returning to Ahed in 2015.
 In 2018.
-Chaito joined Ansar, then switched to cross-city rivals Nejmeh in 2021.
-Two years later, he signed for Bourj, and in 2025 he moved to Mabarra.
+Chaito joined Ansar, and later switched to cross-city rivals Nejmeh in 2021.
+He then played for Bourj, Mabarra, and Rissala Toura.

 Starting his international career with Lebanon in 2011, Chaito participated in the 2014, 2018, and 2022 FIFA World Cup qualifiers, and the 2015, 2019, and 2023 AFC Asian Cup qualifiers.
 Chaito also helped Lebanon qualify to the 2019 AFC Asian Cup, their first participation through qualification.

 Club career

-Early career

 Chaito started his football career at Jihad Hay Sellom in the Lebanese Third Division before moving to Lebanese Premier League side Ahed in 2009, winning two league titles and two FA Cups in his four-year stay.

-Futsal

 In 2009 Chaito had begun his career in futsal, first playing for the Lebanese Canadian Bank, and then moving to Sadaka in 2010.
 He won the Lebanon Futsal League twice, in 2011 and 2013, and played in the 2011 and 2013 editions of the AFC Futsal Club Championship for the Lebanese side, scoring seven goals in total during the two tournaments.

-After futsal

 Chaito joined Ansar in 2013, before moving abroad to Bahrain the following year to Al-Shabab.
 In 2014 he moved to Malaysia at Terengganu, before moving back to Ahed in 2015.
 Chaito helped his side win three more league titles and one FA Cup, finishing as the league's second top goalscorer during the 2017–18 season.

-Return to Ansar

 On 17 August 2018, Chaito returned to Ansar.
 On 23 October 2020, it was announced that Chaito had refused an offer from Iraqi club Al-Talaba.
 In 2020–21, he helped Ansar win their first league title since 2007, and their 14th overall.
 Chaito also helped Ansar win the double, beating Nejmeh in the 2020–21 Lebanese FA Cup final on penalty shoot-outs.

-Nejmeh

 Chaito moved to cross-city rivals Nejmeh on 21 June 2021.
 On 12 September, during a league game against Tripoli, Chaito sustained an ACL injury which kept him on the sidelines for six months.

-Bourj and Mabarra

 On 21 June 2023, Bourj announced the signing of Chaito.
-On 5 Augusgt 2025, he signed for Mabarra.
+On 5 August 2025, he signed for Mabarra.
+On 31 August 2026, Chaito joined Lebanese Second Division side Rissala Toura.